ganelson/inform/resources/Documentation/Writing with Inform.md

 >
 > This phrase clears both the main window and the status window (and, if a boxed quotation is being displayed currently, that as well).
 On Glulx, it is possible to create multi-window layouts with additional elements (e.g., graphical panels): those would not be cleared, so this phrase is best thought of as clearing the main textual part of the play area.

-> phrase: clear only the main screen
->
-> Clears the main screen, leaving the status window unchanged.

-> phrase: clear only the status window
->
-> Clears the status window, leaving the main screen unchanged.

 > phrase: the screen height ... number
 >
 > The height of the screen in characters, that is, in lines of text.
 This includes the status line or lines.
 On Glulx, properly speaking, it's the height of the main window plus that of the status window.
 In the default page layout, this is the same thing, but it would be possible to construct more elaborate multi-window layouts (for example where a graphics area is above the text) where `the screen height` is measuring the height of the main textual part of the play area.